r-cemper/SQLgateway-M7-split/README.md

         - password: SYS
         - SMP: http://localhost:42773/csp/sys/UtilHome.csp

-5. **SQLgateway**
+4. **SQLgateway**
-   is installed during Docker build and the required
+   is installed during Docker build and all required
-   jdbcdriver for Linux is included in this repo
+   jdbcdriver included and activated

 ## How to test ##
 SMP is available here